-Directory Associated process bpjava-usvc The NetBackup program that bpjava-msvc starts upon successful logon through the logon dialog box that is presented when a NetBackup-Java Backup, Archive and Restore (BAR) interface is started.
+Directory Associated process bphdb Program that starts a script to back up a database on a NetBackup database agent client.
+See the system administrator's guide for the appropriate NetBackup database agent for more information. bpjava-msvc The NetBackup Java application server authentication service that inetd starts during the startup of the NetBackup Java interface applications.
+This program authenticates the user that started the application. bpjava-usvc The NetBackup program that bpjava-msvc starts upon successful logon through the logon dialog box that is presented when a NetBackup Java Backup, Archive, and Restore (BAR) interface is started.
 This program services all requests from the Java user interfaces on the host where bpjava-msvc is running. bplist Program that lists backed up and archived files.
-Also useful for debugging bp.
+Also useful to debug bp.
 On pre-7.6 versions of NetBackup, the bpclntcmd command and the bpclimagelist command send their debug log messages to the bplist directory.
-On NetBackup 7.6, bpclntcmd and bpclimagelist send their debug log messages to the bpclntcmd and bpclimagelist directory, respectively. bpmount Program that determines local mount points and wildcard expansion for multiple data streams. bporaexp Command-line program on clients to export Oracle data in XML format.
-Communicates with bprd on server. bporaexp64 64-bit command-line program on clients to export Oracle data in XML format.
-Communicates with bprd on server. bporaimp Command-line program on clients to import Oracle data in XML format.
-Communicates with bprd on server. bporaimp64 64-bit command-line program on clients to import Oracle data in XML format.
-Communicates with bprd on server. bprestore Restore program.
-Also useful for debugging bp. db_log For more information on these logs, see the NetBackup guide for the database-extension product that you use. mtfrd These logs have information about the mtfrd process that is used for phase 2 imports and restores of Backup Exec media. tar nbtar processing during restores.
+On NetBackup 7.6, bpclntcmd and bpclimagelist send their debug log messages to the bpclntcmd and the bpclimagelist directory, respectively. bpmount Program that determines the local mount points and wildcard expansion for multiple data streams. bporaexp Command-line program on clients to export Oracle data in XML format.
+Communicates with bprd on the server. bporaexp64 64-bit command-line program on clients to export Oracle data in XML format.
+Communicates with bprd on the server. bporaimp Command-line program on clients to import Oracle data in XML format.
+Communicates with bprd on the server. bporaimp64 64-bit command-line program on clients to import Oracle data in XML format.
+Communicates with bprd on the server. bprestore Restore program.
+Also useful for debugging bp. db_log For more information on these logs, see the NetBackup guide for the database-extension product that you use. mtfrd These logs have information about the mtfrd process that is used for phase 2 imports and restores of the Backup Exec media.

-Directory Associated process user ops The user ops directory is created during the install of NetBackup on all servers and clients.
-The NetBackup Java interface programs use it for the following: temporary files and for job and progress log files that the Backup, Archive, and Restore program (jbpSA) generates.
+Table 1-10 ONIX client processes that use regacy logging (continued) Directory Associated process tar nbtar processing during restores. user_ops The user_ops directory is created during the install of NetBackup on all servers and clients.
+The NetBackup Java interface programs use this directory for temporary files and for job and progress log files that the Backup , Archive , and Restore program (jbpSA) generates.
 This directory must exist for successful operation of any of the Java programs and must have public read, write, and run permissions.
 This directory contains a directory for every user that uses the Java programs.
-In addition, on NetBackup-Java capable platforms, the NetBackup Java interface log files are written in a subdirectory that is called nbjlogs.
-All files in the user ops directory hierarchy are removed according to the setting of the KEEP LOGS DAYS configuration option.
+In addition, on NetBackup Java capable platforms, the NetBackup Java interface log files are written in a subdirectory that is called nbjlogs.
+All of the files that are in the user_ops directory hierarchy are removed according to the setting of the KEEP_LOGS_DAYS configuration option.